thasso/pyjip/docs/source/tools_and_pipelines.rst

     ...
     #%end

-Because the validation blocks run before the actual execution or submission of the pipeline.
-You can also use the validation block as a general pre-processor for your tool.
+Since that the validation blocks run before the actual execution or submission of the pipeline, you can also use the validation block as a general pre-processor for your tool.
 This can be handy in various circumstances, but keep in mind that the idea is **not** to do the tools job while validating it.
 Keep your validation methods small and fast so speed up pipeline generation.